 Let’s have a look at the different roles of websites and mobile apps and how businesses must proceed.

-However, there are slight differences in the manner each function, that the creators must take into consideration.
-For example, it is not possible to install a website that means, it won’t be that easy and quick for the user to load up.
+However, there are slight differences in the manner of each function, which the creators must take into consideration.
+For example, it is not possible to install a website which means, it won’t be that easy and quick for the user to load up.

-Though, few mobile sites are amazingly well made to the extant where the experience they offer is extremely similar to an app.
+Though, few mobile sites are amazingly well made to the extent that the experience they offer is extremely similar to an app.
 The most excellent mobile sites feature nice and big buttons that are touch-friendly, attractive animations and intuitive menus.
-Few Websites still take advantage of a lot of things like GPS, click-to-call etc. For heavy readings or big purchases users prefer to sit down at a desk explore things on a big screen.
+Few Websites still take advantage of a lot of things like GPS, click-to-call etc. For heavy readings or big purchases, users prefer to sit down at a desk and explore things on a big screen.
 In this case, an app certainly can’t bring much to your table and might not be a great use of time for any company to develop.

-This certainly isn’t possible by means of an app or at least for the time.
+This certainly isn’t possible by means of an app or at least for the time being.
 This is something Google is seeking to fix in the near future.
 This addition is likely to make apps more instant by eliminating the need to first download for use.

-For starters, creating a website means there is one platform where everyone can find the information related to your business.
-If your design is well-optimized, it will work with everything from Android to Windows phone to iOS or even Xboc One.
-On the other hand, building a mobile app would certainly means creating multiple versions for the various platforms.
+For starters, creating a website means there is one platform where everyone can find information related to your business.
+If your design is well-optimized, it will work with everything from Android to Windows phones to iOS or even Xbox One.
+On the other hand, building a mobile app would certainly mean creating multiple versions for the various platforms.

 Creating a mobile site conversely will normally mean utilizing the best of WordPress.
-When all’s said and done, majority of businesses will really require a website and have no other option then to provide one.
-Hence, if you’re set with your website the most you should do is make it mobile friendly.
+When all’s said and done, the majority of businesses will really require a website and have no other option than to provide one.
+Hence, if you’re set with your website the most you should do is make it mobile-friendly.